anditsung/nova-user-management/README.md

 ====================

+>already add function to patch this when execute install command ( 13-05-2020 )

 On production env, need to change gate method on NovaServiceProvider this method will check if the user can access nova, on this method cannot use "can" but "hasPermissionTo" will work fine
 ```